Brookies (Cookie Brownies)

 More favorite desserts to try

-If you try this Brookies recipe, let me know!
+If you try this treat, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 - 1/2 cup unsalted butter, melted